-Taylor’s Psychology department can offer you an experience that will prepare you for wherever God calls you, whether that is working in a hospital, a prison, with AIDS victims in Dublin, Ireland, or as pre-med major preparing for graduate school.
+We will prepare you for wherever God calls you, whether it’s working in a hospital, a prison, with AIDS victims in Dublin, Ireland, or as pre-med major planning for graduate school.

 Our alumni have worked in market research, sports psychology, educational psychology, higher education, computer science and even forensics.
-A high percentage of our graduates, around 75%, have gone on to graduate school to work as counselors with juvenile delinquents, children, the handicapped, abused or working to eliminate sex trafficking.
+Around 75% of our graduates have gone on to graduate school to work to eliminate sex trafficking or as counselors with children, juvenile delinquents, the handicapped, or abused.

 Take the Next Step

 Dr. Scott Moeschberger, Associate Professor in Psychology and the associate dean of the honors college, shares how he comes alive when he takes students to South Africa in order for them to understand and apply their knowledge to a real world project.

 Students in Taylor University’s living learning community, The Village Tree Experience, wrestle with the struggles of orphans and vulnerable children and what it means to be in true community.